isralduke/11ty-starter/README.md

 ### Social Media Graphics, Favicons

 Social media previews are put in this project using the [Open Graph meta elements](https://ogp.me/).
-These preview are enabled with various front matter data, such as `excerpt` and `social-image`.
+These previes are enabled with various front matter data, such as `excerpt` and `social-image`.

 Favicons are already saved in the project so you can replace them with your own.
 Just use the sizes, filenames as they are.
 Be sure to set the `themeColor` in the `<head>` in the `/_data/site.json` file.